 Exposure to radiation

-It's important to realize that having one or more risk factors doesn't mean you'll get cancer, the NCI says.
+It's important to realize that having one or more risk factors doesn't mean you'll get cancer.
 It simply means you may be more likely to develop cancer than someone without those risk factors.
 Here are the risk factors according to what you can change and what you can't:

 Behavioral risk factors.
 These are things you can change, such as smoking, an unhealthy diet, and lack of exercise.